Ford Expedition: Expedition EL/Max (2007–2017)

 For the 2007 model year, Ford introduced the extended-length Expedition EL.
 With a wheelbase stretched 12 in (to 131 in) and a length increased 14.8 in (to 221.3 in) over the standard Expedition, the EL is sized comparably to the Suburban/Yukon XL, providing additional cargo space over the standard-wheelbase version.
 The extended-length body of the EL is distinguished by its longer cargo-area windows and its rear door design (the rear wheels no longer intrude into the lower half of the doors).

-Alongside the standard-length Ford Expedition, the EL was offered with a single powertrain; the 5.4L Triton V8 was standard from 2007 to 2014, replaced by the twin-turbocharged 3.5L EcoBoost V6 for 2015 to 2017.
-The EL is also sold with both rear-wheel and four-wheel drive configurations.
-The larger overall size restricted towing capacity by approximately 300 lb, to 8900 lb (for 2WD) and 8700 lb (for 4WD) over a standard-wheelbase example.
+Alongside the standard-length Ford Expedition, the EL was offered with a single powertrain; the 5.4 L Triton V8 was standard from 2007 to 2014, replaced by the twin-turbocharged 3.5 L EcoBoost V6 for 2015 to 2017.
+The EL is also sold with both rear-wheel and four-wheel-drive configurations.
+The larger overall size reduced towing capacity by approximately 300 lb, to 8900 lb (for 2WD) and 8700 lb (for 4WD), over a standard-wheelbase example.

-Over its first-generation, the EL shared its features with the standard-length Expedition; for 2012 model, a cargo organizer became an exclusive feature.
-The Expedition EL was introduced in 4 trim lines: XLT, Eddie Bauer, Limited, and the King Ranch series during the 2007–2010 model year.
+Over its first generation, the EL shared its features with the standard-length Expedition; for 2012 model, a cargo organizer became an exclusive feature.
+The Expedition EL was introduced in four trim lines: XLT, Eddie Bauer, Limited, and the King Ranch series during the 2007–2010 model year.
 For 2011, the Eddie Bauer trim was replaced by XLT and XLT Premium, with XL becoming the new base trim level.
 After 2012, all versions of the XL trim were dropped.

 For 2015, the EL received the same facelift and upgrades as the standard-length Expedition.

 Alongside the standard-length Expedition, the EL also received a 5-star rating from the NHTSA.
 The Expedition EL was also ranked 9th among the top 15 "Best Family Haulers", according to a June 2009 consumers favorite survey conducted by Edmunds.

-Expedition Max (2018–present)
+Expedition Max (2018–2024)

 For its second generation, the Expedition EL became known as the Expedition Max (now stylized with all capitals as MAX) along with the rest of the world.
 It debuted in November 2017 for the 2018 model year.
-Like the standard size Expedition, this was also unveiled ahead of the Chicago Auto Show and carried the same features and the three featured trims, XLT, Limited, and Platinum.
+Like the standard-length Expedition, this was also unveiled ahead of the Chicago Auto Show and carried the same features and the three featured trims, XLT, Limited, and Platinum.
 It also expanded its length size by one inch to allow more space and legroom in the third seat row.
-Although the rear passenger doors were widened, the aft wheel well trim still doesn't cut into them.
+Although the rear passenger doors were widened, the aft wheel well trim still does not cut into them.